samedhi/firemore/README.md

 Returns a reference to a location in the Firestore database.
 Has no effect on the database.
 Document does not need to exist at the referenced location.
-Note that both collections can be either keywords or strings. document-ids must be strings.
+Note that collections can be either keywords or strings. document-ids must be strings.

 See: https://firebase.google.com/docs/firestore/data-model to understand the